 Current Proven and Probable Mineral Reserves at Gold Bar total 16.5 Mt at 1.0 g/t gold containing 524,000 ounces (0.20 - 0.23 g/t cut-off grade).

-McEwen closed a public offering for gross proceeds of approximately US$50,000,000.
-Part of the proceeds will be used for advancing current mining projects and exploration prospects.
+McEwen closed a public offering for gross proceeds of approximately US$50 million.
+Part of the proceeds will be used to advance current mining projects and exploration prospects.